Kashiwa Reysol: Hitachi SC (1939–1992)

-Kashiwa Reysol (1993–)
+Kashiwa Reysol (1993–present)

 The club changed its name to Kashiwa Reysol in 1993.
-Reysol added Careca of the Brazil national football team to their squad in the autumn of this year with the aim of winning the JFL champion and winning promotion to the J1 League.
+Reysol added Brazil national team player Careca to their squad in the autumn of this year with the aim of winning the JFL champion and winning promotion to the J1 League.
 The club struggled in the 1993 season.
 However, with the help of Careca and Brazilian manager Zé Sérgio, they secured the 2nd place in the JFL in 1994, earning promotion to the top league.
 Reysol debuted in the J1 League in 1995.
+In 1998, they welcomed Akira Nishino, the former manager of Japan's olympic team as their new manager, along with Bulgarian national team player Hristo Stoichkov.

+First major honours (1999)

-In 1998 they welcomed Akira Nishino, the former manager of Japan's Olympic team as their new manager, along with player Hristo Stoichkov of the Bulgaria national football team.
-In 1999 Hong Myung-bo of the Korea national football team was added to the squad.
-The team won the J.League Cup in 1999, their first title as Kashiwa Reysol.
+In 1999, South Korean national team player, Hong Myung-bo was added to the squad.
+The team went on to win the J.League Cup in 1999 beating Kashima Antlers 5–4 on penalties to win their first ever major honours as Kashiwa Reysol.

 However, their next manager, Englishman Steve Perryman, unsettled the team and the club struggled over the next several seasons.
 After finishing at the 16th place out of 18 clubs in 2005, the club lost the J.League promotion / relegation series against Ventforet Kofu, the 3rd placed team in the J2 League that year, and was relegated to the J2 League.

 A new manager, Nobuhiro Ishizaki, led an almost entirely new squad in 2006 and the club secured automatic promotion to the J1 League in the last game of the season.